 - The only ocean sea turtles don’t live in is the Arctic Ocean

 Sea Turtle Crafts

-Practical Life – I created a sea turtle transfer tray with tongs, two identical bowls (one with the sea turtles and one empty to present) and ten mini sea turtles from Safari.
+I created a sea turtle transfer tray with tongs, two identical bowls (one with the sea turtles and one empty to present), and ten mini sea turtles from Safari.

-Map – We took a look at where Sea Turtles live and nest like Australia and Hawaii.
+We took a look at where Sea Turtles live and nest in Australia and Hawaii.
 Then we took a look at this very cool Sea Turtle resource that allows us to track various sea turtles.